Table of contents

 CRMs are built to help teams across the board manage customer interactions with ease.

-For customer support teams, a CRM software help in storing customer details, recording customer queries, and tracking the progress of support issues.
+For customer support teams, CRM software help in storing customer details, recording customer queries, and tracking the progress of support issues.
 What’s more, a CRM provides a centralized database that lets multiple team members access important customer information – from past orders and chat history to ongoing requests.

 It makes data about any customer interaction available to any team member who may need it.
 A CRM is not just useful in tracking data and making it more accessible but can impact larger metrics like retention.
 For instance, investing in a CRM can help increase customer retention by 27%!